ChinaKnowledge.de -

 沙的蠻 * Sha di man "barbarians of the desert"?

-哈失哈兒 * Hashiha'er Kašgar (today in Xinjiang)
+哈失哈兒 * Hashiha'er Kašgar (today's Xinjiang)

 哈的蘭 * Hadilan Khotelan? (north of Badakhshān)